 In the early 2000's, ObjectStyle’s founder, Andrus Adamchik, realized there weren’t any good open-source object relational mapping solutions out there.
 This led him to create Cayenne (now Apache Cayenne) – a framework that helps Java developers efficiently “talk” to databases.

 Out of this initiative, in 2002, emerged a company called ObjectStyle, whose original purpose was to help early Cayenne adopters migrate from legacy persistence technologies.
-ObjectStyle was founded in Atlanta, GA; the company currently has offices in Connecticut, USA, in Minsk, Belarus, and in Warsaw, Poland.
+ObjectStyle was founded in Atlanta, GA; the company currently has offices in Connecticut, USA, and in Warsaw, Poland.

 Over the years, ObjectStyle evolved into a full-service provider that is capable of carrying out complex projects: writing software, performing end-to-end testing and quality assurance, creating complex software architectures, and much more (see our services).